Project 7: Web CTF

 Description and Deliverables

-In this project, you will gain hands on experience leveraging web and browser-based exploits to make a web service do unexpected things that were not intended by the system.
+In this project, you will gain hands on experience leveraging web and browser-based exploits to make a web service do unexpected things.
 Like the previous one, this project is structured as a Capture The Flag (CTF), which is a common format in cybersecurity competitions.
-You will be given access to a vulnerable website, and your task is to locate five flags hidden in the program and its surrounding files.
-You are required to find five flags; the difficulty of finding the flags increases per flag, so flag 1 is easier to find than flag 3, for example, and the fifth flag is even more challenging.
+You will be given access to a vulnerable website, and your task is to locate eight flags hidden in the website.

 To receive full credit for this project, you will turn in a single file: